dwadden/dygiepp/README.md

 # DyGIE++

+This repository is under construction.
+We will shortly be providing scripts to format the datasets and train models described in the paper.
+The `master` branch is intended for release, and will be runnable by EMNLP (early Nov 2020).
+If you need to run experiments with this code before then, create an issue and I'll help.

 This repository contains an implementation of the DyGIE++ information extraction model presented in TODO(Dave and Ulme's paper).
 DyGIE++ achieves state-of the art or competitive performance on three sentence-level IE tasks:

 - Named entity recognition, entities with nested or overlapping text spans.